 The program offers a blend of theory and practice with significant time devoted to application.
 You will study with graduate students from Hamline University’s programs in education, public administration, nonprofit management, general management, and law.

-Sarah Greenman, assistant professor of criminology and criminal justice, will moderate a panel discussion that aims to help Falcon Heights set a new direction for policing on Thursday, September 29 at 7:30 p.m. at Falcon Heights Church.
+Sarah Greenman, assistant professor of criminology and criminal justice, moderated a panel discussion that aimed to help Falcon Heights set a new direction for policing on Thursday, September 29 at 7:30 p.m. at Falcon Heights Church.

 James Francisco Bonilla, professor emeritus of organizational leadership and conflict studies, was awarded a Prairie Lakes Regional Arts Council/McKnight Artist Development Grant.